 Here’s a list of the types of current accounts that Lloyds has to offer.
 As you can imagine, there’s one for every need, from children who are just starting their personal finance journey to fully established professionals.

-With Club Lloyds, you get a 1.50% annual interest rate on balances up to £5,000.
+With Club Lloyds, you get a 1.50% annual interest rate on balances between £4,000 to £5,000, and 0.60% on balances up to £3,999.99.
 If you pay in at least £1,500 a month, there’s no monthly fee.
 However, if you’d rather get a more straightforward cash reward directly when you switch, you can compare incentive account options on Finder.

 Learn more about reward and incentive accounts